chrisbazley/ChocToObj/README.md

    explains why square brown field boundaries are drawn as straight lines (annoying for navigation).
-A small list of exceptions is hardwired into the game to allow certain models to be drawn on the map without simplification ˜ for example cross-shaped aerodromes, which would otherwise appear to be missing a runway.
+A small list of exceptions is hardwired into the game to allow certain models to be drawn on the map without simplification -- for example, cross-shaped aerodromes, which would otherwise appear to be missing a runway.

   Each vertex index occupies one byte.
 Vertices are indexed by their